brendanhuddleston18/about-me/README.md

 # LAB - 02

-## Project Name
+## About Me Project

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+I build a super sick website about a topic I am a Subject Matter Expert in: ME!
+This is my about me project, still a work in progress.

 ### Author: Brendan Huddleston